 Deposit(sender, owner, assets, shares) | On deposit() | Standard ERC-4626 |

-Withdraw(sender, receiver, owner, assets, shares) | On redeemById() settlement | Standard ERC-4626 |
+Withdraw(sender, receiver, owner, assets, shares) | On any hub claim (redeemById, redeem, or withdraw) — fires once per call with aggregated assets and shares | Standard ERC-4626 |

 RedeemRequest(controller, owner, requestId, sender, assets) | On requestRedeem() | requestId, controller |